puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

     ![Success dialog](./media/edge-ent-deployment-sccm/edge-ent-create-app-7.png)

 You've finished creating the application.
-Use these steps to find it:
+Use the following steps to see it in Configuration Manager:

 - select the **Software Library** workspace
 - expand **Application Management**